Metaverse-Championship/PMC_Challenges/README.md

 ## How to qualify and get a pass to the physical event?

-Solve at least three challenges from the four provided in this repository and submit them in the form linked below.
+Solve at least three challenges from the five provided in this repository and submit them in the form linked below.

-You can find all the four prequalification challenges in the "Prequalification_Challenges" folder.
+You can find all the five prequalification challenges in the "Prequalification_Challenges" folder.
 If you played Capture The Flag /CTF/ games before, this process is very similar to you already.

 The flag format: __PMC{This_Could_be_a_Flag.!}__